fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/Set-AzureRmADUser.md

 ```

 ### -ForceChangePasswordNextLogin
-It must be specified only when you are updating the password.
+Indicates that the cmdlet forces the user to change the password on next login.
 Otherwise it will be ignored.
-It must be specified if the user must change the password on the next successful login (true).
+It must be specified if the user must change the password on the next successful login.
-Default behavior is (false) to not change the password on the next successful login.
+Default behavior is to not change the password on the next successful login.

 ```yaml
 Type: SwitchParameter